 c.
-1300, agheful "worthy of respect or fear, striking with awe; causing dread," from aghe, an earlier form of awe (n.), + -ful.
+1300, agheful, aueful, "worthy of respect or fear, striking with awe; causing dread," from aghe, an earlier form of awe (n.), + -ful.
 The Old English word was egefull.
-Weakened sense "very bad" is from 1809; weakened sense of "excessively, very great" is by 1818.
-It formerly was occasionally used in a sense "profoundly reverential" (1590s).
+The weakened sense of "very bad" is by 1809; the weakened sense of "excessively; very great" is by 1818.
+It formerly also was occasionally used in a sense of "profoundly reverential, full of awe" (1590s).